thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * add tags of ctf-if to cards
 * ponder using df.compare to fetch more quickly the cached sbert vectors
 * mention in the readme that I could reimplement tfidf if needed
+* recommand in the readme to use another sbert model if you only use

 ### ML
 * try with miniBatchKMeans to seed if it speeds up the clustering, otherwise go with HDBSCAN